Wendy-Nam/RenPy-ShootingGamePlugin-FPS/README.md

 To ensure proper functionality, adhere to the following:

-- Each target image's name should be followed by sequential numbers, starting from 0.
+- Each <u>target image's name should be followed by sequential numbers</u>, starting from 0.
-- Place the directories containing target images under the images folder.
+- Place the directories containing target images under the `images` folder.

 Enjoy creating an engaging shooting mini-game for your Ren'Py visual novel!
 If you have questions or need assistance, feel free to reach out.

 ## License

-This Shooting Game Plugin for Ren'Py is provided under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication license.
+This Shooting Game Plugin for Ren'Py is provided under the `CC0 1.0 Universal` (CC0 1.0) Public Domain Dedication license.
 You can find a copy of the license in the [LICENSE](LICENSE) file.

 This means you are free to use, modify, and distribute the plugin for any purpose, even commercially, without requiring attribution.